next-multilingual/next-multilingual/src/config/README.md

-# next-multilingual/router
+# next-multilingual/config

-`next-multilingual` comes with its own router to fill a simple gap not currently supported by Next.js: localized URLs.
+`next-multilingual` comes with its own solution to fill a gap not currently supported by Next.js: localized URLs.
+And yes, they also support UTF-8 characters.

-What this means concretely is that instead of having (it also supports UTF-8 characters):
+What this means concretely is that instead of having:

 ```
 English: https://somesite.com/en-us/about-us